software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ## Communication between frontend and backend

-The purpose of the REST APIs we just implemented on the backend is that we can _separate_ the client application from the backend application.
-In web applications these client applications are commonly called _frontend applications_ and they are implemented using JavaScript programming language.
+With REST APIs we can _separate_ the client application from the backend application.
+In web applications these client applications are commonly called _frontend applications_ and they are implemented using the JavaScript programming language.
 It's very difficult to implement complex frontend applications using plain JavaScript.
 That's is why libraries such as [React](https://react.dev/) are used.
-React allows us to build user interfaces out of individual pieces called _components_.
-Components represent a visual element on the page.

 The example project has a simple React application in the `frontend` folder.
 We will be using this application as an example and as the starting point for the student dashboard application.